 By Scott Mason

-The 2017 NFL season is in full swing, with teams dreaming of making it to the Super Bowl in Minnesota on February 4, 2018.
+The 2018 NFL season gets underway on Thursday, with all 32 teams dreaming of making it to the Super Bowl in Atlanta on February 3, 2019.

 But what does that all mean?
 And how do the teams get there?
 Read on, as Sky Sports breaks down the basics of the NFL...